-Walking through the narrow and charming street of La Ronda is sort of like a dream, the old Spanish style houses that Quito’s Old Town architecture is known for is still preserved.
+Walking through the narrow and charming street of La Ronda in Quito is sort of like a dream, the old Spanish style houses that the Old Town is known for are still preserved.
 Small balconies can be seen with their geraniums overflowing their pastel colored houses.
 At night the street is full of life, lights illuminate the path, traditional music is playing, but there is also “salsa” that can be heard when passing through the night bars in the area.
 The strong smell of “canelazo”, a typical drink that has cinnamon, naranjilla and alcohol fiercely enters through your nose when a lady waves a glass of it near your face and giant and slightly greasy “wind empanadas” make your mouth water.

 In the daylight, La Ronda is different, there is a silence that accompanies it, few people walk through its cobbled street and the experience is completely different.
 At night, people dance, bars are open and music is always playing.
 But in the day, the bohemian and artistic style that characterized the street in the 30s is evident.
 La Ronda back in those days saw many important Ecuadorian musicians, painters and poets arise.
 The street now is full craft shops, art schools, restaurants and traditional craftsmen who still make the old spinning tops; but it has not lost its traditional essence.

 Despite the strong Spanish influence, it is one of the oldest streets in the city.
 It already existed in 1480 when the Incas arrived.
 It is a clear vestige of the original indigenous city of Quitu (as it was known before being founded by the Spanish in 1534 and known now as the town of San Francisco de Quito).